Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

-In contrast with Propositions \ref{example1} and \ref{d-star}, under the assumptions mentioned in the previous paragraph, the following result shows that the norm of $X(w)$ may not be compatible with the action of a group of permutations of the natural numbers.
+In contrast with Propositions \ref{example1} and \ref{d-star}, under the assumptions mentioned in the previous paragraph, the following result shows that the norm of $X(w)$ may not be always compatible with the action of a group of permutations of the natural numbers.

 \begin{lemma} Let $G$ be a group of permutations of the natural numbers.
-Suppose that $w$ is a non-increasing sequence of positive numbers in $\ell_2 \setminus \ell_1$ and also that the norm of $X(w)$ is $G$-invariant.
+Let $w = (w_n)_{n=1}^{\infty}$ be a non-increasing sequence of positive numbers such that $w \not\in \ell_1$ and $w_1 < 1$.
+Suppose that $w$ is a non-increasing sequence of positive numbers and that the norm of $X(w)$ is $G$-invariant.
 Then, for every $n\in\mathbb N$, we have that $\Orb(n)$ is finite. \end{lemma}